-To this end, the Company adopted a Code of Ethics in February 2004, setting out the above principles and defining the mission and values according to which the Group's employees should operate.
+In February 2004, the Company adopted a Code of Ethics, which it will continuously update, in which it clearly and explicitly sets out the above-mentioned principles and the mission and values according to which the Group's employees must operate.

-In order to provide a complete description of the policies relating to sustainability and social responsibility, such as rules of conduct that are now key to the Group's growth, please refer to the relevant section of the annual financial statements.
+For a complete description of the policies relating to sustainability and social responsibility, such as rules of conduct that are key to the Group's growth, please refer to the relevant section of the annual financial statements and the sustainability reports published on the Company's website.